bbanyuls/KlubKluster/README.md

 ## Tutorial (Video)

 A simple video tutorial can be seen in the following [link](https://www.youtube.com/watch?v=4AAVf3vzgS4).

 It is 10 minutes long.

-Soon will be updated to a shorter and clearer version.
+Soon, it will be updated to a shorter and clearer version.